Policies and Statements

 Civica UK Tax Strategy

-This document outlines Civica’s tax strategy in accordance with Schedule 19 of the Finance Act 2016.
+This document outlines Civica’s tax strategy in accordance with Schedule 19 of the Finance Act 2016 and concerns the financial year-ended 30 September 2017.
 All references to tax and taxation concern taxes listed in paragraph 15(1) of Schedule 19.

 Responsibility for Civica’s tax strategy lies with the Civica Group Board.
 The Chief Financial Officer, and Senior Accounting Officer, is responsible for its implementation and control.
 Day-to-day responsibility lies with the UK Group and Divisional Finance teams.